The degrees of onesided resolvingness and the limits of onesided resolving directions for endomorphisms and automorphisms of the shift: Endomorphisms having resolving powers

+Though the result Theorem 8.12(5) is given for any (not necessarily onto) endomorphism of any subshift, a positively right $\sigma$-expansive or positively left $\sigma$-expansive endomorphism of a transitive SFT $(X,\sigma)$ is necessarily onto (\cite{Kur2},\cite{Sab}).

-A direct proof of (4) of Theorem 8.8 for the case that $\varphi$ is an onto endomorphism of a transitive topological Markov shift $(X,\sigma)$, is given as follows.
-Note that $\varphi$ is positively expansive if and only if $\varphi$ is an expansive, essentially $q$-biresolving endomorphism of $(X,\sigma)$, as stated immediately after Theorem 4.5.
-The ``only if'' part follows from (2') in the proof above.
-Suppose that $Q_R(\varphi^s)>0$ and $Q_L(\varphi^t)>0$.
-Then by the proof of (4) we see that $\varphi$ is expansive.
-By Lemma 8.9 below, $Q_R(\varphi^{st})>0$ and $Q_L(\varphi^{st})>0$.
-Hence by a similar proof to that of Theorem 8.6(2)(b), $\varphi$ is essentially $q$-biresolving.
+A direct proof of Theorem 8.12(6) for the case when $\varphi$ is an onto endomorphism of a transitive SFT $(X,\sigma)$, is given as follows.
+The ``only-if'' part follows from (2') in the proof above and the fact recalled after Theorem 4.5.
+If $Q_R(\varphi^s)>0$ and $Q_L(\varphi^t)>0$, then Using Lemma 9.1 (appearing in the next section), we see that $Q_R(\varphi^{st})>0$ and $Q_L(\varphi^{st})>0$.
+Therefore, by Theorem 4.6(1), $\varphi^{st}$ is positively expansive, and hence so is $\varphi$.